Antipsychotic Prescribing

 Tardive dyskinesia, as the name implies, is a late-occurring syndrome of abnormal choreoathetoid movements and is the most important unwanted effect of antipsychotic drugs (2).
 It is suspected to be caused by cholinergic deficiency secondary to sensitivity of dopamine receptors in the caudate-putamen (2).
 Tardive dyskinesia is estimated to have occurred in 20–40% of chronically treated patients before the introduction of the newer atypical antipsychotics, which caused the prevalence to vary greatly (11).

-The majority of the medical community agree that the first step after tardive dyskinesia is noted should be to discontinue or slowly reduce the dose of the current antipsychotic agent or switch to one of the newer atypical agents, followed by elimination of all drugs with central anticholinergic action (2)
+The majority of the medical community agrees that the first step after tardive dyskinesia is noted should be to discontinue or slowly reduce the dose of the current antipsychotic agent or switch to one of the newer atypical agents, followed by elimination of all drugs with central anticholinergic action (2)

 Switching to an atypical antipsychotic drug following recovery is indicated.